The Amiga lives!

 Google developer Christian Stefansen has managed to get the machine's OS running inside the Chrome browser.

 He's put the whole thing online, complete with tech demos, although you'll have to supply your own games.
+Read all about what made the Amiga 500 great in our Hall of Fame feature.

 Source: Amiga 500 Emulator